zznq/void-ray/readme.markdown

 Next Steps:

-* Encapsolate rendering code to a generic class and away from Entity based classes
+* ~Encapsolate rendering code to a generic class and away from Entity based classes~
-* Fix the current steering behavior
+* ~Fix the current steering behavior~
+* ~Use custom tranform matricies to make nested game objects easier to manipulate~
 * Add addtional steering behaviors
 * Read the next chapter